 The high growth aspiration with a modest increase in government spending presents a big challenge ahead for government.
 It is however an opportunity to demonstrate what changes and superior fiscal management expertise are now in place to make way for the high performance projection.
 It is apparent nevertheless that the budget is starving of the necessary funding for delivering the economic growth target indicated.
-Indications of possible adjustments being made by the National Assembly confirm that law makers have picked up the problem of resource gap on the budget and are taking steps to make a patch mance from target is one of the real concerns for the 2008 budget.
-Economic growth performance falling well below projection is a recurring pattern in government budgeting.
+Indications of possible adjustments being made by the National Assembly confirm that law makers have picked up the problem of resource gap on the budget and are taking steps to make a patch up.